Swamy Ra Ra: Plot

-Surya, Bhanu, Ravi and Swati.
-While Surya, Bhanu, Ravi are pickpocketers who rob people together, Swati is a Journalist whose parents left for the United States for a short duration.
-Swati buys a Yellow color Vespa vehicle which is stolen by Surya while being chased by a person as Surya and Ravi rob him.
-After giving a complaint to the Police, Swati finds Surya riding her Vehicle.
-Surya, after being stopped by Swati, represents himself as a software engineer working at HP who bought this vehicle from a third party.
-Surya and Swati become friends and Surya later introduces Bhanu and Ravi to Swati as his colleagues in HP.
-Meanwhile, Giri goes to buy the idol from the Trader on behalf of Gangster Durga Prasad whose obligation is to deliver the idol to a Minister in order to get exonerated from all his cases and joining politics.
-Giri kills the Trader, takes the idol and goes to Durga's house and gives him the money he sent for and tells that the trader was dead and the idol is missing.
+Surya, Bhanu, Ravi are pickpocketers who rob people together.
+Swati is a news reporter whose parents are in the US on a short trip.
+Swati buys a yellow colour Vespa which is stolen by Surya while being chased by a person as Surya and Ravi rob him.
+After filing a complaint at the police station, Swati finds Surya riding her vehicle.
+Surya, after being stopped by Swati, starts claiming to be a software engineer working at HP who bought this vehicle from a third party.
+Surya and Swati now become friends then Surya begins introducing Bhanu and Ravi as his colleagues in HP to Swati.
+Meanwhile, Giri goes to buy the idol from the Trader on behalf of gangster Durga Prasad whose obligation is to deliver the idol to a minister in order to get exonerated from all criminal cases and join politics.
+Giri kills the Trader, where he takes the idol, goes to Durga's house and then gives him the money he sent for and tells that the trader was dead and the idol is missing.